Sheshiyer/wiki-heyzackai/00-foundation/press-release.md

 The toy interacts naturally with children—telling stories, offering interactive games, asking follow-up questions, and even adjusting its tone based on a child’s emotions.
 Over time, Zack AI develops memory-based personality traits, remembering favorite topics, moods, and first names to create a personalized and meaningful connection.

-Connectivity includes Wi‑Fi and Bluetooth; multilingual support; voice cloning (with parental consent); and adaptive long‑term memory.
+Connectivity includes Wi‑Fi 2.4G (2.4–2.485 GHz); multilingual support; voice cloning (with parental consent); and adaptive long‑term memory.
 Zack defaults to local processing and provides robust parental controls; no third‑party data sharing.
 Parents can customize its responses and interaction modes via a companion app to ensure a safe, age‑appropriate experience.

 ## Screen-Free Playtime Experience